-3. Adding that:

-- the threshold amount will be determined on an annual basis as part the City's Schedule of Fees and Charges; - emerging artists may be considered in some cases; - "No artist under consideration for a Percent for Art commission may have a familial relationship to the Developer or have financial interest in the development"; - a 10% discount applies if applicants choose to pay cash-in-lieu; - once the applicant has provided a Statutory Declaration choosing Option 1 to the City, a time frame of 90 days applies within which to provide the City with a Public Art proposal for consideration; - cash-in-lieu payments are to be made to the City prior to the submission of a building permit; - the applicant is encouraged to consider the artwork at the design stage of the development; - the applicant must seek the City's approval on their chosen Professional Artist; and - public art projects using cash-in-lieu payments will have final approval by Council, on advice from the Arts Advisory Group.
+- 3. Adding the following: - the threshold amount will be determined on an annual basis as part the City's Schedule of Fees and Charges; - definition for Art Consultant; - definition of Temporary or Ephemeral Artworks; - emerging artists may be considered in some cases; - "No artist under consideration for a Percent for Art commission may have a familial relationship to the Developer or have financial interest in the development"; - a 10% discount applies if applicants choose to pay cash-in-lieu; - once the applicant has provided a Statutory Declaration choosing Option 1 to the City, a time frame of 90 days applies within which to provide the City with a Public Art proposal for consideration; - cash-in-lieu payments are to be made to the City prior to the submission of a building permit; - the applicant is encouraged to consider the artwork at the design stage of the development; - the applicant must seek the City's approval on their chosen Professional Artist; and - public art projects using cash-in-lieu payments will have final approval by Council, on advice from the Arts Advisory Group.